SofiaStrazzi/Software_and_Computing_Exam/README.md

 # How to run the code

-Analysis can be generated starting from the script analysis.py, giving on the terminal the command:
+Analysis can be generated starting from the script analysis.py, giving on the terminal (inside the environment) the command:

 "python3 analysis.py"